joeldmott/inventory_project/README.md

 ## project summary ('elevator pitch')

 Inventory restocking walks a fine line between overstocking and a stockout while navigating shifting levels in demand all year.
 This project uses ARIMA and SARIMA time-series models to predict liquor inventory volume throughout 2024 for Iowa’s [busiest liquor retailer](https://www.hy-vee.com/stores/detail.aspx?s=49) using data from [Iowa’s open data platform](https://data.iowa.gov/Sales-Distribution/Iowa-Liquor-Sales/m3tr-qhgy/about_data).

 I first optimize a model on the overall liquor inventory for this store.
 Next, category-specific models predict which types of liquor to restock throughout the year via streamlined functions.
 While RMSE varies depending on the category, all but two category test RMSE scores are relatively close to their training set counterpart.

 ##  dataset

 Iowa's open data project has kept track of all liquor retailer sales since 2012.
 As of June 2024, this data contains well over 29 million records (each record is a B2B or B2C transaction) with 24 columns pertaining to the date, store, location, liquor category & item, amount and volume of bottles per sale, and sale amount.

-As eager as I was to work with all this data, the limitations of my own hardware and Google Colab as well as the relatively slower pace of the time-series models used here ((S)ARIMA) kept the scope of this project to one store (the busiest one, a Hy-Vee Grocery Supermaket on 14th Street in Des Moines):
+As eager as I was to work with all this data, the limitations of my own hardware and Google Colab as well as the relatively slower pace of the time-series models used here kept the scope of this project to one store (the busiest one, a Hy-Vee Grocery Supermaket on 14th Street in Des Moines):

 ![image](https://github.com/joeldmott/inventory_project/assets/51928528/a99cca9a-3b91-42cc-9d77-7592edfdce6c)